hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/clonable-form-fields.md

 <InterpolatedSimpleJsSnippet @object={{cloneGroupFieldAddonDefaults}} @excludeKeys={{array "fieldType" "componentPath" "cloneFieldSchema"}} />

+## Tracked clone settings

+The following field settings are tracked, and so updating them for a clone in an action will result in a template update.

+{{docs-snippet name="cloned-field-settings-tracked-props.js" title="Tracked settings for a field clone"}}

 ## Example 1

 The example below allows the user to add email addresses, with a minimum of 2 and a maximum of 4.